andreacdc/DS-project-1/README.md

 🧰 Tools Used

 -Python, Jupyter Notebook

 -pandas, matplotlib

 -scikit-learn

 🔍 What I Did

 -Cleaned and explored Airbnb listing data

 -Built and evaluated a Random Forest regression model for price prediction

 💡 What I Learned

-Working with messy real-world data
+-Working with messy real-world data

--Building and evaluating regression models -Communicating insights clearly
+-Building and evaluating regression models

+-Communicating insights clearly